stoufexis/caloree-server/README.md

 CALOREE_DEFAULT_PASSWORD # password of the caloree user that will be created on startup
 ```

-then, in the same directory, retrieve the `docker-compose` file, create the required volume and start the service.
+then, in the same directory, retrieve the `docker-compose` file, create the required volume, and start the service.

 ```bash
 > wget https://raw.githubusercontent.com/StefanosTouf/caloree-server/master/docker/docker-compose.yml